yairEO/tagify/README.md

 sure when the Tagify instance is initialized, that it has tags with the correct `value` property that match the same values that appear between `[[` & `]]`.

+Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list will be rendered right next to the caret location and not the the bottom of the Tagify componenet, which might look weird when there is already a lot of content at multiple lines.

+## single-value

+Similar to native `<Select>` element, but allows typing free text as value.

 ## React

 A Tagify React component is exported as `<Tags>` from [`react.tagify.js`](https://github.com/yairEO/tagify/blob/master/dist/react.tagify.js):